ofiwg/libfabric/man/fi_endpoint.3.md

 ## fi_cancel

 fi_cancel attempts to cancel an outstanding asynchronous operation.
-The endpoint must have been configured to support cancelable operations -- see FI_CANCEL flag -- in order for this call to succeed.
 Canceling an operation causes the fabric provider to search for the operation and, if it is still pending, complete it as having been canceled.
 If multiple outstanding operations match the context